Forza Motorsport 2: Reception

 Forza Motorsport 2 received a Platinum sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

 The game received "universal acclaim" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of all four nines for a total of 36 out of 40.
-In Australia, Hyper's Dirk Watch commended the game for its "excellent handling and fantastic customization".
+In Australia, Hyper's Dirk Watch commended the game for its "excellent handling and fantastic customization."
 However, he noted that the game was "not particularly user friendly and feels almost identical to Forza".

+During the 11th Annual Interactive Achievement Awards, Forza Motorsport 2 received nominations for "Racing Game of the Year" and "Outstanding Achievement in Online Gameplay" by the Academy of Interactive Arts & Sciences.